 1. Penang Chicken

-This recipe won the recipe popularity contest by a mile!
+This recipe for 12WBT Penang Chicken won the recipe popularity contest by a mile!
 It truly is one of our most popular meals across all age groups.
-It may taste like it came from a restaurant, but it’s much healthier than your typical red curry.
+It may taste like it came from a restaurant, but it’s much healthier than your typical curry.
 Coconut milk-based curries can be laden with fat, but with some clever substitutions, this recipe submitted by 12WBTer Alison comes in at just 300 calories per serve!

-Nat’s Lasagne was adapted from an old family recipe of one of our members.
-It comes in at 269 calories per serve – about one-third of the calories of your average lasagne recipe.
+This 12WBT Lasagne comes in at 269 calories per serve – about one-third of the calories of your average lasagne recipe.

 Word of advice, though – this recipe is SO good, it can be tempting to overeat.
 We recommend making a delicious, green leafy salad to serve with it.
 When you’re serving it up, make sure three-quarters of your plate is filled with greens, NOT lasagne.